 Polymesh objects can be rendered as volumes.
 This gives many creative opportunities for rendering solid objects in varied and interesting ways.
 This short 'making of' tutorial shows how to combine a polymesh with a volume by combining their shading using the displacement attribute of a Standard Volume shader.
+An example of a free to use head scan model can be found here.

 The polymesh should be closed and not have anything self-intersecting, otherwise, the volume may not render correctly.